sharwell/developer.rackspace.com/docs/blockstorage/quickstart.rst

 Volume
 --------

 A volume is a detachable block storage device.
 You can think of it as a USB hard drive.
-You can attach a volume to one instance at a time
+You can attach a volume to one instance at a time.

 Snapshot
 ----------